 However, every well-conducted study is important.
 Research allows us to come up with new conclusions by participating in academic or social discussions, which are a perfect platform for new ideas to emerge and that is one of the elements, which makes researchers proud about their work.

-Did you wanted to become a researcher as a child?
+Did you want to become a researcher as a child?

 However, the way science and research are perceived by the society is important.
 Small children are always asking, "Why?
 Why?
 Why?" - but at one point they stop doing that.
 Education should encourage people to keep asking these questions.
 Then we might have more open-minded people in the society.
 It's not like everyone needs to choose an academic career - this is just one way to satisfy the interest of the surrounding world and processes.
 The desire for creativity and question asking is vital for everyone.

-How did you started to focus on communication science?
+How did you start to focus on communication science?

 When I began by bachelor’s degree, I was interested in journalism and communication studies offer a path to this profession.
 However, studies at the university are valuable, precisely because they give students not only knowledge and skills about a particular field of professional activity, but at the same time show that there are even more extensive fields of ideas, and practical work is only one part of it.

 Communication itself is a diverse and flexible field.
 Society is not able to work without communication, and through it, we can explore and develop a wide range of other scientific fields, which is showcased by the media and journalism study program at our university.
-Here is journalism, ethics, economics, sociology, psychology and other fields that are important not only for journalists but also many others.
+It covers journalism, ethics, economics, sociology, psychology and other fields that are important not only for media professionals but also many others.
 Ultimately, in one way or another, media activity affects almost every single member of the society.
 Communication studies mean a great deal of ideas and approaches, where everyone can find something interesting - this is an opportunity to go into the processes, which affect the society.